 carte blanche (n.)

 1707, "paper duly authenticated by a signature and otherwise blank, left to someone to be filled in at his discretion," French, literally "white paper," from carte (see card (n.1)) + blanche, from Old French blanc "white," a word of Germanic origin (see blank (adj.)).
-Figurative sense of "full discretionary power, unrestricted permission or authority in some manner" is from 1766.
-Compare blank check, used in the same figurative sense.
+The figurative sense of "full discretionary power, unrestricted permission or authority in some manner" is from 1766.
+Compare the native blank check, used in the same figurative sense.

 Entries linking to carte blanche